 New Research on the Impacts of Leader in Me

-Six independent studies, including three peer-reviewed journal articles, were recently posted to the Leader in Me’s research webpage, “What is the Impact?”.
+Six independent studies, including three peer-reviewed journal articles, were recently posted to the Leader in Me’s research webpage.
 The studies were all conducted by university researchers and highlight positive impacts on academics and student behavior related to the Leader in Me.
 Links to the full articles, as well as a short summary of each study’s findings, are available on the research webpage, but here is a quick overview.

 Positive Academic Impacts

 Two of the newly posted studies explored the relationship between the Leader in Me and academic achievement.
 A study out of the University of North Florida found a 92% alignment between the practices of the Leader in Me and the proposed best science classroom practices within the Next Generation Science Standards.
 Given this close alignment, the researchers then analyzed science proficiency rates in Leader in Me schools and found a significant 6.7% improvement from their pre-TLIM performance.

 In the second academically focused study, a Texas A&M researcher found that Lighthouse Leader in Me schools performed better on state math and ELA tests compared to non-Leader in Me schools and Leader in Me schools that had not reached the level of Lighthouse implementation designation.
 This finding is interesting as it highlights the relationship between implementation of the Leader in Me and academic outcomes not seen in schools with lower, or no, implementation.